voldo-roma/hangman8/README.md

 This is an implementation of the Hangman game, where the computer thinks of a word and the user tries to guess it.
 Putting it all together

 Objective
-The app allows users to play a game of Hangman with 3 lives.
+The app allows users to play a game of Hangman with 5 lives.

-What's under the hood?
-## This is a project tracker for Hangman project consisting of 5 milestones.
-1. Set up the environment
-2. Create the variables for the game
-3. Check if the guessed character is in the word
-4. Create the Game class
-5. Put it all together

-To play, just run the script (ADD)
+To play, just run the milestone_5 file.

 ### Disclaimer.
 This is a partial fulfillment of the AiCore Cloud Engineering course requirements.
 Itended for learning purposes only.